Natia94/bookstore/README.md

       http://localhost:8080
     ```

-==
+PS.
-PS. /proxy server is not working, for backend just run npm start
+1. /proxy server is not working, for backend just
-==
+        run npm start
+2. for frontend delete "start" command from JSON manifest file and add
+ "start": "webpack-dev-server --open",
+    "nodemon": "nodemon ./server/index.js"

+I NEED TO RUN(BUILD) WEBPACK FIRST AND START THE SERVER